mebauer/data-analysis-using-python/2-data-inspection-cleaning-wrangling/README.md

 # Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data

 ## Part 2: Data Inspection, Cleaning and Wrangling in Python
-**Mark Bauer**
+Mark Bauer

 **Introduction**
 Part 2 demonstrates various ways to to inspect, clean, wrangle, and detect any outliers in your data.
-The project is located in my notebook [2-data-inspection-cleaning-wrangling.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/2-data-inspection-cleaning-wrangling/2-data-inspection-cleaning-wrangling.ipynb).
+The project is located in my notebook [2_data_inspection_cleaning_wrangling.ipynb](https://github.com/mebauer/data-analysis-using-python/blob/master/2-data-inspection-cleaning-wrangling/2_data_inspection_cleaning_wrangling.ipynb).

 Key sections as follows: